nasrat-v/maze_generator_solver/README.md

 Execute binarys' solver with the maze map in parameter:

     ./solver perfect_maze.map

-To test the solver you have perfect and imperfect example maps in the "mazes" folder.
+To test the solution you have examples of perfect and imperfect labyrinths in the "mazes" folder.